Blendify/blender-manual/blender_docs/manual/scene_layout/object/types.rst

    that are simple visual transform nodes that do not render.
    They are useful for controlling the position or movement of other objects.
 Image
-   :doc:`Images </modeling/empties>` are Empty objects that display images in the 3D Viewport.
+   Images are :doc:`empty </modeling/empties>` objects that display images in the 3D Viewport.
 These images can be used to support modeling and animating.

 Light